-So the kindness elf, Patch, usually turns up around the 1st December and he is usually sitting downstairs on the kitchen table with a North Pole Breakfast!
+So the Elf Of Kindness, Patch, usually turns up around the 1st December and he is usually sitting downstairs on the kitchen table with a North Pole Breakfast!
 A north pole breakfast can be anything you want it to be, Christmas tree shaped crumpets, cereal with sprinkles and squirty cream, lucky charms, chocolate spread on toast etc, it’s exciting.
 We have crackers and Patch has decorated the tree for us and Santa has left a note saying that Patch is going to be staying with us and would it be okay if we looked after him and helped him spread kindness in our town.
 Of course, the answer is always YES!

 So between then and Christmas day, we wake up to little notes from Patch, sometimes with objects sitting around him.
 We did loads last year, he left us ingredients to make birdfeed to feed the birds, ‘kindness pennies’ to give to a charity of the girls choice and sometimes, he just left us a treat to say thank you for being awesome!
 Then on Christmas even in the afternoon, Santa took him home (and we were kind of sad!)